akhilamokkapati/Climate-Change/README.md

 # Climate-Change
-This is a website made with HTML, CSS and JavaScript.
-The main use of this website is to make people aware of climate change.
+Designed an educational website using HTML, CSS, and JavaScript to spread awareness on climate change.
+Presented key facts, calls to action, and interactive visuals to inspire and engage users in a meaningful way.